SGDInstitute/apollo/content/collections/pages/mblgtacc/advertise.md

             text: 'Nick Pfost'
           -
             type: text
-            text: "\_as a press-ready PDF with crop marks and .125\" bleed space on all sides.
+            text: "\_as a press-ready PDF.
 All ads will be printed in color.
-For best results, be sure your ad is in the CMYK colorspace and exported at 300 dpi or higher."
+For best results, be sure your ad is in the CMYK colorspace, exported at 300 dpi or higher, and correctly sized."
       -
         type: set
         attrs: